 The production design team began establishing the overall “look” for the film.
 Grant Freckelton at Animal Logic encouraged his artistic team to create a fresh new perspective for the movie while keeping to the traditions of both DC Comics and LEGO toys.

-The art direction team focused their attention on capturing the mood and colour for key moments in the film.
-All colour choices were guided by an existing LEGO palette of 57 colours.
-The art direction team also took into account how lighting and effects might change the colours onscreen.
+The art direction team focused their attention on capturing the mood and color for key moments in the film.
+All color choices were guided by an existing LEGO palette of 57 colours.
+The art direction team also took into account how lighting and effects might change the colors onscreen.

 Once the animatic was finalized, the dialogue for the final film was recorded.
 Casting a character’s voice is a fun but challenging task, since its pacing and emotional texture has a big effect on the animation performance.